lgwillmore/typemock/README.md

 ## Motivation

-The mocking tools in python are powerful and useful for building independent tests at various levels.
+The mocking tools in python are powerful, flexible and useful for building independent tests at various levels.

+This flexibility is part of what is considered a strength of the python language, and possibly any dynamically typed language.

+However, this flexibility comes at a cost.

-However, it is possible to build mocks which do not conform to the actual behaviour or contract defined by the things they are mocking.
+It is possible to build mocks which do not conform to the actual behaviour or contract defined by the things they are mocking.
 Or, for them to be initially correct, and then to go out of sync with actual behaviour and for tests to remain green.

-This is not a symptom of the mocking tools being "bad" per say, it is a symptom of dynamically typed languages.
-We do not have compile time protections for us doing things with things which do not align with the contracts they define.
+We do not have compile time protections for us doing things with/to things which do not align with the contracts they define and the clients of those contracts expect.

-But, in python, we now have type hints.
+But, now have type hints.
 And so, we can explicitly define the contracts of our objects, and, if we have done this, we can mock them in a type safe way as well.
 This is what this library aims to help achieve.
 Type safe mocking.

+Used in conjunction with mypy, this should result in much more high fidelity independent tests.

 ## Quick Example Usage